egbaumgartel/comScoreQueryTool/README.md

 commons-cli  (Apache project for parsing command line options, like getopt in C) json-simple  (Google project for a simple, lightweight encoding and decoding of JSON data)

-These are also part of the project copied manually under lib/ (not managed by gradle) mostly so that Eclipse can detect them as part of the build path.
-There may be a better way to integrate this with Eclipse so that it recognizes the downloaded .jar files as part of the build path.
+maven 'package' will build the dependences into the jar.

 The datastore is implemented in JSON.
 This made sense as it is a simple, readable format, although the data file is a single line and not pretty-printed.
 JSON also permits ease of use with other applications, including web and browser-based tools.

-I didn't think that writing my own JSON parser and encoder would have been a good use of time or demonstration of coding skills, hence the use of json-simple.

-You can cut and paste into http://jsonprettyprint.com/ if you need to view it in a more readable format.
-It didn't seem worth adding another library to pretty print from within the application, as that doesn't affect core functionality.
+Cut and paste into http://jsonprettyprint.com/ if you need to view it in a more readable format.

 # 2. Building
 ###################################################################################

 Utility requires JDK 8 or higher.

+Maven goal 'package' should build the jar with dependencies